HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 We've already glimpsed at the contents of Wasm when sliced by section kinds above.
 Let's take a deeper look at the contents of the code section - the largest and the most important part of a WebAssembly module.

-First, we've split instructions into various categories and counted them across all desktop and mobile Wasm modules together:
+We've split instructions into various categories and counted them across all the modules together:

 ![image](insert_image_url_here)

-One surprising takeaway from this distribution is that local var operations - that is, `local.get`, local.set` and `local.tee` - comprise the largest category - 35.6%, far ahead from the next few categories - inlined constants (15.8%), load/store operations (15.2%) and all the math/logic operations (14.4%).
-Those operations are usually generated by compilers as a result of optimization passes in compilers.
+One surprising takeaway from this distribution is that local var operations - that is, `local.get`, local.set` and `local.tee` - comprise the largest category - 36%, far ahead from the next few categories - inline constants (15.2%), load/store operations (14.7%) and all the math and logical operations (14.3%).
+Local var operations are usually generated by compilers as a result of optimization passes in compilers.
 They downgrade expensive memory access operations to local variables where possible, so that engines can subsequently put those local variables into CPU registers, which makes them much cheaper to access.

 It's not actionable information for developers compiling to Wasm, but something that might be interesting to engine and tooling developers as a potential area for further size optimizations.

 ## What's the usage of post-MVP extensions?

 Another interesting metric to look at is post-MVP Wasm extensions.
-While WebAssembly 1.0 was released several years ago, it's still actively developed and grows new features over time - some improve code size by moving common operations to the engines, some provide more powerful performance primitives, and others improve developer experience and integration with the web.
+While WebAssembly 1.0 was released several years ago, it's still actively developed and grows with new features over time.
+Some of those improve code size by moving common operations to the engines, some provide more powerful performance primitives, and others improve developer experience and integration with the web.
 On the official [feature roadmap](https://webassembly.org/roadmap/) we track support for those proposals across latest versions of every popular engine.

 Let's take a look at their adoption in the Almanac dataset too: